Practice Free JN0-106 Exam Online Questions

 Explanation:

 - B .
-It provides access to the CLI.
+It lists tips for the help menu.

 Explanation: